 +44 (0) 121 582 0192 [email protected]

-This article is the first part of a series of three and gives an overview of Thailand’s Personal Data Protection Act (PDPA) as it affects international schools and universities.
+As more and more academic institutions are moving their teaching almost entirely online, the need to protect data has gotten even more important This article is the first part of a series of three and gives an overview of Thailand’s Personal Data Protection Act (PDPA) as it affects international schools and universities.
 It also discusses the Data Protection Officer’s (DPO) role, as well as the data mapping and training required to help schools comply with the regulations.

 PDPA overview as it affects international schools